nicklockwood/SwiftFormat/README.md

 *Q. Does it use SourceKit?*

-> A. No.
+> A. No. SourceKit is too slow and doesn't support parsing incomplete code fragments.

-*Q. Why would you write a parser from scratch instead of just using SourceKit?*

-> A. The fact that there aren't already dozens of full-featured Swift formatters using SourceKit would suggest that the "just" isn't warranted.

-*Q. You wrote a Swift parser from scratch!?
-Are you a wizard?*

-> A. Yes.
-Yes I am.
+*Q. What about LibSyntax?*

+> A. No. SwiftFormat predates LibSyntax by a couple of years, and it would be a big job to rewrite.

 *Q. How does it work?*